Topple-seed: Villanova stunned 65-62 by Wisconsin in NCAA - News 12 Now

 The Badgers have been at their best when it matters most.

-Under Gard, Wisconsin improved to 39-1 when leading or tied with five minutes remaining, including 24-1 this season.
+Under Gard, Wisconsin improved to 39-1 when leading or tied with 5 minutes remaining, including 24-1 this season.

 MORE PRESSURE